simonjstanford/70-483-c-sharp-notes/Threading/Thread.Sleep(0) & Thread.Yield().md

 https://msdn.microsoft.com/en-us/library/d00bd51t(v=vs.110).aspx

-From MSDN, the function of Thread.Yield() is:
+From MSDN, the function of `Thread.Yield()` is:

-Causes the calling thread to yield execution to another thread that is ready to run on the current processor.
-The operating system selects the thread to yield to.
-If this method succeeds, the rest of the thread's current time slice is yielded.
-The operating system schedules the calling thread for another time slice, according to its priority and the status of other threads that are available to run.
-Yielding is limited to the processor that is executing the calling thread.
-The operating system will not switch execution to another processor, even if that processor is idle or is running a thread of lower priority.
-If there are no other threads that are ready to execute on the current processor, the operating system does not yield execution, and this method returns false.
+> Causes the calling thread to yield execution to another thread that is
+> ready to run on the current processor.
+The operating system selects
+> the thread to yield to.
+If this method succeeds, the rest of the
+> thread's current time slice is yielded.
+The operating system schedules
+> the calling thread for another time slice, according to its priority
+> and the status of other threads that are available to run.
+Yielding is
+> limited to the processor that is executing the calling thread.
+The
+> operating system will not switch execution to another processor, even
+> if that processor is idle or is running a thread of lower priority.
+If
+> there are no other threads that are ready to execute on the current
+> processor, the operating system does not yield execution, and this
+> method returns false.

 https://msdn.microsoft.com/en-us/library/system.threading.thread.yield.aspx
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTEzMjkxNjM1XX0=
+eyJoaXN0b3J5IjpbMTgxMzYzMTE0MV19
 -->